LinaVarbanova/AI_playbook_Newstracker/BUILD_GUIDE.md

 web/          # FastAPI dashboard, ~50 lines + Jinja template
 ```

-Free tools, no account creation other than Anthropic's.
-Total third-party services: **one** (the Claude API).
+Free tools, no account creation other than your LLM of choice. (the Claude API/ OpenAI API / etc.).

 **A note on social platforms.** I researched this carefully.
 As of 2026: